ATTX-project/ATTX-project.github.io/attx_project/ATTX-Architecture-Overview.md

 Figure 4.
 Pipeline for downloading and replacing dataset

 As a continuation of the result of the pipeline depicted in Figure 4, the pipeline from Figure 5 exhibits the steps necessary for publishing the resulting data.
 In order to achieve this we identified the following services:
-* _ESDistributionService_ - microservice for constructing, based on the graph retrieved from Graph Store, JSON/JSON-LD formatted bulk data, that is stored on a volume.
-This microservice can be further divided into two other microservices:
+* _ESDistributionService_ - service for constructing, based on the graph retrieved from Graph Store, JSON/JSON-LD formatted bulk data, that is stored on a volume.
+This microservice can be further divided into two otherservices:
     * _RDFFramerService_ - converting the data from RDF to JSON/JSON-LD;
     * _indexService_ - (bulk) indexing at a specific endpoint;
 * _ElasticSearch_ - several versions might be available each providing different indexing mechanisms.